University Academic Advising Community Bylaws

 - All funds are distributed through the Academic Advising Center budget line.

 - The UAAC Executive Committee will draft a budget proposal in December.
-The Co-Chairs are responsible for meeting with the Associate Dean of the Academic Advising Center in January to submit this budget proposal for UAAC.
+The Chair and Vice Chair are responsible for meeting with the Associate Dean of the Academic Advising Center in January to submit this budget proposal for UAAC.

 - Once funds are approved all budgetary spending must be approved by a majority vote of the Executive Committee.

-- All spending will go through the Co-Chair from the Academic Advising Center to be
+- All spending will go through the Chair from the Academic Advising Center to be requested

 Article VI - Meetings